swyxio/awesome-dev-podcasts/README.md

 # awesome-dev-podcasts
 a curated list of awesome dev podcasts and why they are awesome.
 I don't like normal "awesome" lists because they are usually not well maintained and are typically placed without an explanation of awesome, so here i will actually go out on a limb and say what i think. i'm a webdev and former finance guy so those are my biases.

+_note: links are incomplete because i havent had the time to link stuff up, you're gonna wanna just punch them in to your podcatcher anyway_

 # Technical Podcasts

 ## 1. Javascript